DigitecGalaxus/netbooting-thinclients/README.md

 ./build.sh
 ```

+### 4. Get the private key to the netboot server

+To proceed with the thin client image build, get the private key that you created above from `/home/$USER/.ssh/netbootserver-priv.pem`.
+For simplicity, move it to the same location but on the device, where the thin client image is built.
+It is also possible to build it on the netboot server, however this is not recommended.
+Some parts of the script assume that it is not the same location and use `scp` to transfer files to the netboot server.

 Now everything should be ready, in order to continue with the juicy part of this project - the thinclient repo!

 ## Build custom thin client image